 Sales tax revenue has been strongly affected by health restrictions because of COVID 19.
-Hotel activity has been reduced to near zero, restaurants can only provide takeout and delivery have seen their activity fall by 85 to 90 percent.
-Non- essential brick and mortar stores have been closed, reducing sales tax revenue on retail sales.
-We also expect baseball to be cancelled until next year, reducing revenue from tickets, merchandise, food and parking at Nationals Park.
+Hotel activity has been reduced to near zero, restaurants, which can only provide limited indoor dining, takeout and delivery, have seen their activity fall by 85 to 90 percent.
+Nonessential brick and mortar stores were closed for several months, reducing sales tax revenue on retail sales.
+We also expect attended baseball games to be cancelled until next year, reducing revenue from tickets, merchandise, food and parking at Nationals Park.
 Sales tax will decline 21.5 percent in FY 2020 from FY 2019, reflecting the restrictions.